Code-Institute-Submissions/movie-dashboard/README.md

 # Testing

 Ran series of manual tests on the application.
-Due to inbuil limitations of D3 Graphs, the graphs will not act responsiviley to reduced screen dimensions.
-Containers with Boostrap have been used to reduce the imapct of this .
+Due to current inbuilt limitations of D3 Graphs, the graphs will not act respond correctly to reduced screen dimensions.
+Containers in Boostrap have been used to reduce the impact of this.

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 # Versioning